The Ultimate Guide to Learning Hiragana and Katakana

 How to Learn Hiragana and Katakana

-One way that I learned hiragana and katakana so easily was by typing in Japanese whenever I had the opportunity.
-Whether you’re taking notes, writing to a pen pal, or tweeting about how much you love FluentU, type it in Japanese!
+One way that I learned hiragana and katakana was by writing things out in Japanese whenever I had the opportunity.

 This will have you recognizing characters with hardly any effort.
 For more detailed instructions on how to type in Japanese, you can check out CosCom’s Japanese typing tutorial or Redcocoon’s Japanese typing tutorial.